manticoresoftware/manticoresearch/manual/Integration/Kafka.md

 <!-- example kafka_mv -->

-A materialized view allows you to transform incoming messages from Kafka.
-You can rename fields, apply various Manticore Search functions, and conduct sorting, grouping, and other advanced data manipulation operations.
+A materialized view enables data transformation from Kafka messages.
+You can rename fields, apply Manticore Search functions, and perform sorting, grouping, and other data operations.

-Essentially, a materialized view functions like a standard query that transfers data from the Kafka source to the destination table.
-This enables the use of the full range of Manticore Search syntax to tailor these queries according to your specific needs.
-Ensure the fields you refer to in the `select` match the fields in the source.
+A materialized view acts as a query that moves data from the Kafka source to the destination table, letting you use Manticore Search syntax to customize these queries.
+Make sure that fields in the `select` match those in the source.

 ```
 CREATE MATERIALIZED VIEW <materialized view name>